His and Hers – Volume 16

 Joden Girl

-Baubles, Bling and Heirloom Quality Things
+Baubles, Bling, and Complementary Things

 “You can go to a museum and look, or come to us and touch.”